 |Mr. Petr Salda

-Petr is the General Manager at Grand Hotel Zvon.
+Petr is the founder of the iQ Hospitality Group, and the former General Manager at Grand Hotel Zvon.
 He is a seasoned professional with extensive experience in Hospitality Industry.